I think Tatra mountains in Slovakia are the best summer destinations in Europe (in wintertime the trails are closed). Here's why:

 But, on the other hand, you don’t want to spend your precious vacation day in bed.

-You decided to travel this far to get to know amazing Tatra mountains and now it’s raining?
+You decided to travel this far to explore hiking trails in High Tatras and now it’s raining?

 Fear not, for I have an offer for you!
-Very pleasant, nice and easy trip which you will certainly like a lot!
+A very pleasant, nice and easy trip which you will certainly like a lot!

-What I want to recommend here are two picturesque ponds in Slovak Tatra mountains - Štrbské pleso and Popradské pleso.
+What I want to recommend here are two picturesque ponds in High Tatras - Štrbské pleso and Popradské pleso.
+They are the best places to visit in Tatra mountains for families with children.

 Route: Električka tram stop „Popradské pleso” → Popradské Pleso → Symbolic cemetery → Popradské Pleso → Štrbské Pleso

-Average hike time: 4 h (including visit in Symbolic Cemetery)
+Average hike time: 4 h (including a visit in Symbolic Cemetery)

 Truth is: every Tatra mountains admirer should visit these two lakes. 😉